Frank Smyth in Korea, handing out clothes and toys donated by his family in Toronto.Frank Smyth

-It [the Korean War Armistice Agreement signed 27 July 1953] would expire about every 90 days, they’d renegotiate it.
+It* would expire about every 90 days, they’d renegotiate it.
 And like you’d be sitting there and everybody was on what they called high alert, we were all packed, because they would always end at midnight.
 Now, why this happened, I don’t know, kind of like the witching hour.
-But there was a number of times that on one occasion, there was a threat that the Chinese were going to cross the line [demilitarized zone; a buffer zone between North and South Korea running along the 38th parallel] again and we were right up on the line.
+But there was a number of times that on one occasion, there was a threat that the Chinese were going to cross the line** again and we were right up on the line.
 And our defense was to pull back across a bridge and form a defensive line, which were already dug and prepared.
-It’s called, and it was called a bug-out [to move out of an area under threat] and you had to get back.
+It’s called, and it was called a “bug out,”*** and you had to get back.
 Well, being in military police, our job was to be the last vehicle to make sure no one was broke down or left on the road.
 So my partner and I were the last vehicle and of course, we’re pretty nervous, we’re just pretty young people and you can hear the Chinese have got all their tanks and everything moving, and at night, the sound carries.

-And you’re quite close, you’re only like about a half a kilometer, a kilometer away and you can hear all this stuff moving and whatnot and everybody saying, “It’s going to happen, it’s going to happen.”
+And you’re quite close, you’re only like about a half a kilometre, a kilometre away and you can hear all this stuff moving and whatnot and everybody saying, “It’s going to happen, it’s going to happen.”
 And everybody’s heading back.
 Well, it’s at night, so you can’t use any headlights and by the time they’ve all gone down the road, we’re talking of a whole battalion, a battle group of 1,200 men, all those vehicles, the dust, you can hardly see, it’s like thick fog.
 And we’re going crazy trying to get back and my buddy, who’s driving, runs off the road.
-So now, it’s about 11:50, and we’re trying to get this vehicle back going and we come roaring down the hill and it’s like about 12:05 and they’re supposed to blow the bridge at 12:00, and we’re screaming, “Don’t blow, don’t blow!”
+So now, it’s about ten to twelve, and we’re trying to get this vehicle back going and we come roaring down the hill and it’s like about five after twelve and they’re supposed to blow the bridge at twelve, and we’re screaming, “Don’t blow, don’t blow!”
 But they decided it wasn’t going to happen but otherwise, we’d have been on the wrong side of the river.